simple-salesforce/simple-salesforce/README.rst

 *****************
-Simple Salesforce
+Just Salesforce
 *****************

-Simple Salesforce is a basic Salesforce.com REST API client built for Python 2.6, 2.7, 3.2 and 3.3.
+Just Salesforce is a basic Salesforce.com REST API client built for Python 2.6, 2.7, 3.2 and 3.3.
 The goal is to provide a very low-level interface to the REST Resource and APEX API, returning a dictionary of the API JSON response.

 You can find out more regarding the format of the results in the `Official Salesforce.com REST API Documentation`_